Gitika-26/Food-Delivery-and-Demand-Analytics/README.md

 **Goal:** identify overloaded delivery zones in near-real-time and support dynamic surge pricing decisions.

 **Step 1 — Zone clustering.** Valid (non-zero) delivery coordinates are standardized and clustered into **20 geographic zones** with `KMeans`.
-This turns raw lat/lon into a discrete, interpretable "zone" feature usable in downstream models.
+This turns lat/lon into a discrete, interpretable "zone" feature usable in downstream models.
 Zones are visualized as a color-coded scatter plot over the delivery area, and the clustering model + scaler are saved together (`models/zone_cluster_model.joblib`) so new coordinates can be mapped to the same zones later.

 **Step 2 — Historical demand aggregation.** Orders are grouped by `Zone_ID`, day of week, and hour to compute:
 - `Actual_Demand` — order count in that zone/hour slot